Gottfried Silbermann: Silbermann and the piano

 Silbermann was also a central figure in the history of the piano.
 He transmitted to later builders the crucial ideas of Bartolomeo Cristofori (the inventor of the piano), ensuring their survival, and also invented the forerunner of the damper pedal.

 Evidence from the Universal-Lexicon of Johann Heinrich Zedler indicates that Silbermann first built a piano in 1732, only a year after Cristofori's death.
 Silbermann may have found out about Cristofori's invention as follows.
 In 1709, Scipione Maffei did research on the newly invented piano, including an interview with Cristofori, and published his findings (with a ringing endorsement of the instrument) in a 1711 Italian journal article.
 In 1725, this article was translated into German by the Dresden court poet Johann Ulrich König, who was almost certainly a personal acquaintance of Silbermann.

 In his mature pianos, Silbermann scrupulously copied the complex action found in Cristofori's last instruments, failing only to produce a correct copy of the back check.
 Silbermann also copied another ingenious Cristofori invention, the inverted wrest plank.
 In other respects (case construction, choice of wood species, string diameters and spacing, keyboard design), Silbermann relied on his own experience as a harpsichord builder.

 During the 1740s, King Frederick the Great of Prussia became acquainted with Silbermann's pianos and bought a number of them (the early-19th-century musicologist Johann Nikolaus Forkel claims this number was 15, though Stewart Pollens (reference below) believes this to be "certainly exaggerated").
 Two of Silbermann's pianos are still located in Frederick's palaces in Potsdam today; they stand out for their elegant but plain and sober design amid the elaborate splendor of their surroundings.

 There is a Silbermann original in the Germanisches Nationalmuseum.

 The famous Carl Philipp Emanuel Bach was employed by Frederick the Great in Potsdam and was playing Silbermann fortepianos (also accompanying Frederick on the traverso flute), so in this way Silbermann pianos are connected with the CPE Bach name and his music, which was written for this particular fortepiano model.

 Two of Silbermann's pianos are still located in Frederick's palaces in Potsdam today.
 There is also an original Silbermann piano in the Germanisches Nationalmuseum.
-In recent years Gottfriend Silbermann 1749 instrument was used as a model for making modern piano copies.
+Gottfried Silbermann's 1749 instrument has been used as a model for making modern piano copies.